Kenshins/BooliGo/README.md

 BooliGo
 =======

-A wrapper written in Go to connect to the Booli rest based real estate service.
+A wrapper written in Go to connect to the Booli.se API.

 Installation
 =======